 Corn snake heating and lighting: Corn snakes need 8 to 12 hrs of light daily with a "night light" or infrared light during the night.
 Don't provide too much white light.

 Gecko heating and lighting: Geckos are nocturnal, so they do not need lights that offer UV-B. It's OK to give them with a routine incandescent bulb for daytime lighting but they need ceramic heat or a nocturnal heat bulb at all hours.

 Russian tortoise heating and lighting: Russian tortoises aren't fairly as picky as other reptiles regarding heat, but they require a UV-B source of light for 12 to 14 hours a day.

-You will discover everything you require for keeping your snake, lizard, or turtle healthy and happy at For Healthy Pets in Montgomery, Alabama For Healthy Pets in Montgomery, Alabama has everything you require for healthy reptile heating and lighting.
-We can assist you to maintain your pet reptile well-fed, cozy, and disease-free for many happy years to come.
+You will locate everything you require for keeping your snake, lizard, or turtle healthy and lively at For Healthy Pets in Montgomery, AL. We can help you keep your pet reptile well-fed, cozy, and disease-free for many satisfied years ahead.